Chulalongkorn University: Academic dress

 The academic dress of Chulalongkorn University is based on ceremonial attire called khrui, a gown made from very fine mesh.
 The robe was originally reserved for pre-ordination monks, ministers and royal family members.
 Like dresses worn in the United Kingdom, the robe is open-fronted and calf-length.
 Cap and hood, however, are omitted.
 The gown is faced and lined with a felt strip dyed according to the status of the wearer and decorated with gold ribbons.
 The elbow and wrist portion of the gown is also wrapped with the same felt strip.

 Bachelor's and master's gown is faced and bordered with a black felt strip, while a doctor's gown uses a scarlet felt strip.
 This colour scheme is similar to one used at the University of Oxford: Black for bachelors and masters (and doctors in undress); Scarlet for doctors (in full-dress).
 The cord (bachelor) or ribbon (master and doctor) dyed with the faculty colour is attached to the centre of the felt strip longitudinally.
 Officers' (lecturers, university council members, vice-chancellor and chancellor) gown is faced with a pink strip and centred with a gold thread, regardless of the faculty.
 The specially designed gown with a yellow facing is reserved for the king of Thailand, who is also Visitor to the University.

-VVajiravudh authorized the university to use the traditional Thai gown instead of the western one, but the regulation on this matter was enacted in 1930 by Prajadhipok.
+Vajiravudh authorized the university to use the traditional Thai gown instead of the western one, but the regulation on this matter was enacted in 1930 by Prajadhipok.

 Example of felt strips

 Rain Trees

 Rain trees are common on the university campus.
 They are associated with the cycle of student life.
 Fresh green leaves at beginning of the term represent the freshmen's naivete.
 As the tree produces slimy pods and sheds leaves, the ground beneath it becomes slippery, thus alerting students to prepare for examinations.
 If they walk carefully, they will not slip (pass examinations).
 If they walk heedlessly, they will slip and fall (fail examinations).

-From 1937–1957, many rain trees were cut down to free space for new buildings.
+From 1937 to 1957, many rain trees were cut down to free space for new buildings.
 King Bhumibol Adulyadej noticed the dramatic decrease in the number of rain trees.
 On 15 January 1962, he brought five trees from Hua Hin and planted them in front of the university auditorium, proclaiming: "...I give these five trees as an eternal memorial." (จึงขอฝากต้นไม้ไว้ห้าต้นให้เป็นเครื่องเตือนใจตลอดกาล).